ahmedmaghraby/vc-content/pages/glossary/top-15-open-source-e-commerce-platforms-in-2020.md

 ---
 date: 2020-01-17
 layout: glossary
-title: Open source e-commerce platform guide for 2020
+title: Open source E-commerce platform guide for 2020
+description: This article includes a list of top 15 e-commerce platforms with open code and a deeper look at each one of them.
+You can use this article to choose the best open source e-commerce platform in the upcoming 2020.
 permalink: glossary/open-source-ecommerce-platform
 ---
 <div class="glosary" itemscope itemtype="http://schema.org/Article">